add_tax <- function(price, rate) {

 #> Error in `price * (1 + rate)`:

 The error message says non-numeric argument to binary operator.
-Helpful if you already know what went wrong, useless if you don’t.
+If you already know what went wrong, that is enough; if you don’t, it is useless.
 The real problem is that someone passed "42" instead of 42, but R doesn’t tell you that.
-It tells you about the multiplication that failed three levels deep.
+It tells you about a multiplication that failed three levels deep.

 With validation, the error surfaces immediately: